spuder/puppet-gitlab/README.md

 - Removes dependency on unused nginx module
 - Removes $user_create_team  as 6.x no longer has concept of teams
 - Adds http redirect in nginx, and other security improvements
+2013-Nov-1: 1.1.0 Adds new flag $default_servername, allows user to choose what subdomain gitlab is configured as in nginx Instead of gitlab.foo.com, user can now make the url git.foo.com or any other subdomain